PythonOT/POT/docs/source/quickstart.rst

 :any:`ot.bregman.convolutional_barycenter2d`.

 .. hint::
-    Examples of Wasserstein (:any:`ot.lp.barycenter`) and regularized Wasserstein barycenter (:any:`ot.bregman.barycenter`) computation are available in :
+    Examples of Wasserstein (:meth:`ot.lp.barycenter`) and regularized Wasserstein barycenter (:any:`ot.bregman.barycenter`) computation are available in :

     - :any:`auto_examples/barycenters/plot_barycenter_1D`